-Dev.to is the choice platform for developers who want to share their knowledge and open up conversation to the larger tech community.
-They provide an incredibly welcoming and safe space where developers experienced and new can publish their work.
+Hashnode is a blog network that allows developers to share their knowledge and open up conversation to the larger tech community.

 The great part about it, is everyone seems to get a bit of a fair chance at getting their work out to the world.
 While they have similar features to other networks where you can follow your favorite authors, newer authors still show up in the content feed giving you a chance to be seen.

-To syndicate on dev.to, you'll want to set up the canonical link in the post configuration.
+To syndicate on dev.to, similar to Hashnode, you'll want to set up the canonical link in the post configuration.
 When editing the content, you'll want to look for the settings icon, where you'll then be provided with an input where you can add the original URL for your post.